GuidoAMoreira/pompp_article/README.md

 This is the code to reproduce the results in the paper Presence-Only through Marked Point Process.

 The code can take very long to run.
-The pompp R package version used is in the pompp_0.0.0.9000 tarball (source package).
+The pompp R package version used is in the pompp_0.0.0.9000 tarball (source package with compilation).

 ## Artificial data